Ahmed Akkari: Controversial statements

 In a documentary published by French television channel France 2 on 23 March 2006, Akkari was recorded - using a hidden camera - in conversation with Sheikh Raed Hlayhel (who was the head of the delegation to disseminate the "Akkari-Laban dossier").
-Akkari made a statement which can be interpreted as an implicit death threat against Naser Khader, who is a moderate Muslim and, at the time, a member of the Danish parliament for the Social Liberal Party.
+Akkari made a statement which can be interpreted as an implicit death threat against Naser Khader, who, at the time, was a moderate Muslim and a member of the Danish parliament for the Social Liberal Party.
 According to the footage Akkari said: "...If Khader becomes minister of integration, shouldn't someone dispatch two guys to blow up him and his ministry?...".

 The comment was disputed.
 In the Arabic-French translation, Akkari calls for an attack on the ministry, but in two Arabic-Danish translations, Akkari merely states the possibility of such an attack.
 TV2's Arabic-Danish translation says "...If he (Khader) becomes minister of integration, isn't it possible that a couple (of people) would come to blow up him and his ministry?...".

 A fellow party member from Khader's party Elsebeth Gerner Nielsen reported Ahmed Akkari to the police.
 Ahmed Akkari initially denied the statements, but later apologized and stated it was meant as a joke.
 The following day, 24 March 2006, Islamisk Trossamfund announced that Ahmed Akkari was no longer spokesman for the organization; Akkari denied this.